-- State-of-the-Art Technology – Bank of Jerusalem leverages advanced technologies to identify and block unauthorized penetration attempts.
+Leading-Edge Security Technology – Bank of Jerusalem leverages internationally recognized advanced technologies to identify and block unauthorized penetration attempts

-- Data Encryption – All information sent from your PC to the bank's computers, and vice versa, is encrypted to prevent eavesdropping (man-in-the-middle attacks) by unauthorized parties.
+Data Encryption – All data sent from your PC to the bank's computers, and vice versa, is encrypted to prevent eavesdropping (man-in-the-middle attacks) by unauthorized parties.

-- Advanced Information Security – The bank's database is not directly connected to the internet.
-Access to data is protected by smart, sophisticated information security systems.
+Advanced Information Security – The bank's database is protected by the latest smart cybersecurity systems.
+It is not directly connected to the internet, protecting access to your data.

-- Automatic Logoff – After you log into the bank's online banking service, you will be automatically logged off if the system detects that you have been inactive for a period of time.
-This prevents any unauthorized person from accessing your account.
+Automatic Logoff – After you log into the bank's online banking service, you will be automatically logged off if the system detects that you have been inactive for a period of time.
+This prevents your account from being accessed by an unauthorized person.

-- Regular Updates – Information security teams work to continuously improve and update the bank's information security systems, responding to constantly-evolving online threats.
+Regular Updates – Our information security teams are always working to improve and update the bank's information security systems, responding to constantly-evolving online threats.

-- When accessing the bank’s website, always immediately verify that you are on the correct site.
-The correct URL for performing transactions in your personal account is: https://www.bankjerusalem.co.il
+- When visiting the Bank of Jerusalem website, always check that you are on the correct site before performing any transactions in your personal account.
+The correct URL is: https://www.bankjerusalem.co.il

-- It's important to check several key details when you access the site to ensure it is secure and that you have accessed the legitimate Bank of Jerusalem website rather than an imposter website.
-These imposter sites will look like the regular Bank of Jerusalem site, but the URL displayed in the address bar will be different, and may not contain the "https" prefix, which indicates secure communication.
+- It's important to check several key details when you visit the site to ensure it is secure and that you are on the real, legitimate Bank of Jerusalem website rather than a spoof or imposter website.
+These spoof sites will look like the regular Bank of Jerusalem site, but the URL displayed in the address bar will be different, and may not contain the "https" prefix, which indicates secure communication.

 - Make sure that the URL in your address bar begins with the characters https, indicating secure, encrypted communication.
 The URL should look like this: https://www.bankjerusalem.co.il

 - After you log into the service page, immediately check that a closed padlock icon is displayed in the address bar.